VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 }
 ```

-`runOnMainSync` is custom utils function that executes block of code in main thread and blocks instrumentation thread.
+`runOnMainSync` is custom utils function that executes a block of code on the main thread and blocks the instrumentation thread.

 #### Record a night view
-For a night view `Inflater` uses night resources.
+For a night view, `Inflater` uses night resources.
-Instead of `values/color.xml`
+Instead of `values/color.xml`,
 it takes values from `values-night/color.xml`.
-`Inflater` choses right file based on `Configuration`, that is the part of the context.
+`Inflater` picks the right file based on `Configuration`, that is the part of the context.

 To start using night resources create a new context with the overridden configuration.
 ```kotlin